arehtunde/tax-calculator/README.md

 # tax-calculator
-# tax-calculator PAYE tax calculator This tax calculator is based on the Nigerian graduated model of calculating income tax
+PAYE tax calculator
+This tax calculator is based on the Nigerian graduated model of calculating income tax